|Nutritional Guidelines (per serving)|

 Although a whole fish comes with the head and tail intact, your local fish market will scale and gut the fish for you, leaving a clean opening where you can add seasonings, fresh herbs, and slices of lemon.

-Instead of filleting the fish in the kitchen before serving to your guests, present the fish whole at the table before you separate it into serving pieces; it just looks so cool right out of the oven.
+Instead of filleting the fish in the kitchen before serving to your guests, present the fish whole at the table before you separate it into serving pieces for an impressive presentation.
 If you can't find or don't care for trout, other varieties of whole fish can be substituted.